Who we are

 We acknowledge that the Crown Land we are privileged to manage forms part of the traditional lands of the Bunurong Peoples who call Phillip Island Millowl, and that the Land, Waters and Sea are of spiritual, cultural and economic importance to Aboriginal and Torres Strait Islander Peoples and pay our respects to Elders past, present and future.

-As a not-for-profit organisation, your visit directly contributes to the conservation of wildlife and habitat.
+As a self-funded organisation, your visit directly contributes to the conservation of wildlife and habitat.

 Achieving our vision